Your Trusted Small Business Attorney — From Contracts to Partnership Agreements & More

 The KGP Law Difference & How We Excel at Business Law Cases

 We treat every case with the same level of scrutiny and care.
 We want to make sure that whether you are starting a business, selling a business, or dissolving one, that we are covering every necessary aspect of your case.
 Our experienced business attorney will ensure that you receive a free consultation and get the attention you deserve.

 Get Business Started With the Right Business Attorney

 You put a lot of work in your business.
 When it comes time to incorporate or form that LLC you’ve been working towards, it’s important to do it correctly and not miss any steps.
-Get the right business attorney and call us for a free consultation.
+Get the right small business attorney and call us for a free consultation.
 We’ll get started with your case.
 Whether you are buying a business, selling a business, working partnership agreements, or seeking compensation over a breach of contract, our trusted attorneys will help you through.
 Call us today at 734-354-8600.